FrancescoSaverioZuppichini/Distributed-Algorithm-USI-2018/README.md

 | Disk writes   | $N + 1$    | $N + 1$      |

-## From Object Replication to database replication
+## Object Replication and Database replication
 from the book [chp1,3,11]

 **consistency model** is a property of a system designs, usually presented as a condition that can be `true` or `false` for a single execution.